cassieesvelt/architecture-center/docs/reference-architectures/ai/training-deep-learning-content.md

 By using distributed training with cutting edge optimizations, AzureML is able to provide a solution to these problems that has allowed numerous customers to use Azure Machine Learning for training models with millions/billions of parameters.

 ### Optimizations
+#### Infiniband enabled SKUs
+For large scale distributed model training, azureml computes are ideal due to the linear scaling provided by Infiniband.
+Linear scaling refers to the concept that as the number of VMs training a given model increases, the time to train that model should decrease linearly.
+AzureML offers optimized supercomputer hardware with high bandwidth interconnects to enable low latency, GPU-to-GPU communication across nodes in a cluster.
+The full list of AzureML InfiniBand-enabled machine SKUs can be viewed [here](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-hpc#rdma-capable-instances).
+#### Data Loading
+Optimizing data loading is essential for training LLMs due to the large amount of data required.
+Some things that need to be taken into consideration are storage choice, VM choice, neural network size, file size, data location, and how efficient the client code is at accessing storage.
+Each of these considerations is expanded in more detail [here](https://github.com/Azure/azureml-examples/blob/main/best-practices/largescale-deep-learning/Data-loading/data-loading.md#how-can-model-training-performance-be-impacted-by-data-loading).
 #### DeepSpeed
 DeepSpeed is an open-source library developed by Microsoft that optimizes the training of large deep learning models.
 It aims to reduce the time and memory requirements needed for training large models with trillions of parameters on distributed GPU clusters.